tstillwell/appengine_multiblog/README.md

 http://cloud.google.com/appengine/docs/standard/python/config/appref

-Once the deploy command finishes, the app is serving requets and is up and running!
+Once the deploy command finishes, the app is serving requests and is up and running!

 You should now be able to visit your site and see the front page.